UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 thumb_down_off_alt Cons

-• You have to commit to paying in at least £25 a month or £1,000 lump sum payment to open an account.
+• You have to commit to paying in at least £25 a month or provide a £1,000 lump sum payment to open an account.

 • Does not offer bonds.